Part III: Simplified Process for Civil Proceedings in the Magistrate’s Court

 (i) Form 3 of Appendix A to these Practice Directions stating the list of issues in the dispute and the list of witnesses they intend to call in support of their case; and

-(ii) the ADR Form (Form 7 of Appendix A to these Practice Directions) in order to facilitate a considered decision on ADR options.
-The ADR Form must be read and completed by each party.
+(ii) the CDR/ADR Form (Form 7 of Appendix A to these Practice Directions) in order to facilitate a considered decision on the appropriate CDR/ADR options.
+The CDR/ADR Form must be read and completed by each party.
 If there is a solicitor acting for the party, the solicitor must also complete the Form.

-(8) In order for the CMC to be effective and fruitful, the solicitor having conduct of the matter should take all necessary instructions from their clients (including exploring ADR options to achieve an amicable resolution of the matter) and comply with all directions, including those at paragraph (7) above, prior to attending the first CMC session.
+(8) In order for the CMC to be effective and fruitful, the solicitor having conduct of the matter should take all necessary instructions from their clients to achieve an amicable resolution of the matter (including exploring the use of any appropriate CDR or ADR process), and comply with all directions (including those at paragraph (7) above), prior to attending the first CMC session.

 (a) Mediation in the State Courts Centre for Dispute Resolution;

 (10) A party may file a Request via the Electronic Filing Service for an early CMC date prior to receiving the CMC notification mentioned in paragraph (4).
-Parties shall comply with paragraphs (6) and (7) before the CMC.
+All parties shall comply with paragraphs (6) and (7) before the CMC.

 At the CMC